chetcutijc/LMML_VJ/README.md

 trying to avoid tracking, which just turns its transponder off - simply won't appear.
 This is a "what's visible" log, not a comprehensive one.

-**VistaJet**: departures are reliable ("this aircraft departed LMML").
-The **possible repositioning** flag is not reliable - no public flight data includes a passenger count, and VistaJet's own "Empty Legs" page doesn't list flights directly anymore either; it now points to the XO app, a broader marketplace (spans aircraft beyond VistaJet's own fleet) with no public API.
+**VistaJet**: arrivals and departures are both reliable ("this aircraft arrived at / departed LMML").
+The **possible repositioning** flag is not reliable, and only ever applies to departures - no public flight data includes a passenger count, and VistaJet's own "Empty Legs" page doesn't list flights directly anymore either; it now points to the XO app, a broader marketplace (spans aircraft beyond VistaJet's own fleet) with no public API.
 So instead, departures with an unusually short gap since that aircraft's last arrival (`SHORT_GROUND_HOURS` in the script, default 3h) get flagged as a rough guess.
 Treat it with real skepticism - Malta is VistaJet's home base, so a short ground time is often just routine operations, not an empty leg.
 For a flight you could actually